imrsaleh/PDF-Splitter/README.md

 2- number of pages per file ( 20 for example )

-- The script will create the split PDF files in the same folder and name them with numbers
+- The script will generate split PDF files in the same folder and will be named according to the pages inside

 ContributionIf you have any suggestions or improvements for this project, feel free to create a pull request or an issue.